-When most people look into different types of diets, they forget to analyze the recommended and forbidden foods.
-After all, the only thing clicking in their minds is how the diet will help them shed pounds.
-Unfortunately, these diets do not work for many, mainly because they ignore this aspect.
-However, after this issue has been brought to light, many have grown concerned about this aspect.
+When people look into different types of diets, they often don’t think too hard about what foods they will and won’t be able to eat.
+Instead, the only thing clicking in their minds is how the diet will help them shed pounds.
+Unfortunately, diets do not work for many, mainly because they don’t think about how it will fit into their life long-term.
+Perhaps you are thinking about starting a vegetarian diet, but love seafood.
 Can vegetarians eat fish?
-This has become a common question based on the foods vegetarians can and cannot eat.
+This has become a common question for people wondering what foods vegetarians can and cannot eat.
 This article will discuss the foods vegetarians can and cannot eat.
 Let’s take a look!

 What Is A Vegetarian Diet?

-A vegetarian diet refers to a plant-based diet that excludes meat, seafood, and other dairy products like eggs (5).
+A vegetarian diet refers to a plant-based diet that excludes meat, seafood, and sometimes other animal products like eggs and dairy (5).
 There is an assumption that this diet does not pack your body with all nutrients, mainly because of excluding meat.

 However, Medical News Today acknowledges that a meat-free diet does not mean fewer nutrients because you can still get them from various plant-based foods.
-Again, a diet that forbids meat has been proven to have better health benefits (5).
+Again, a diet that excludes meat has been shown to have certain health benefits (5).

 These benefits include:

-Most plant-based foods have fewer calories.
+Many plant-based foods are low in calories.
 As we all know, the foundation of weight loss is consuming fewer calories than our body is burning.
 So, consuming such foods can help you create and maintain a calorie deficit for weight loss.

 Similarly, most plant-based foods have high fiber content (5).
 Fiber is vital for weight loss for several reasons.

+Fiber helps increase satiety, which prevents an individual from overeating, saving them extra and unwanted calories This can help you eat less over time, resulting in weight loss, lower blood pressure, and improved insulin response (2).
 Talk to your doctor if you are interested in following this eating plan for weight loss purposes.
-They must assess you because it turns out that the vegetarian diet is not for everyone.
+They must assess you because the vegetarian diet is not for everyone.
 Even so, remember that dieting alone will not help you shed pounds as fast as you may want.

 You may also want to (5):